BarisAlbayrakIEEE/lock_free/README.md

 # 1. Introduction <a id='sec1'></a>
 The lock-free concurrency is one of the major topics especially in low-latency architectures.
-The two fundamental data structures are studied alot in this respect: queue and stack.
+The two fundamental data structures are studied a lot in this respect: queue and stack.

+In terms of memory layout, the two data structures can use a contiguous buffer or store the elements dynamically.
+In terms of a lock-free design, a stack cannot be designed on top of a ring buffer due to the LIFO requirements.
+Hence, I will use a linked list while designing the stack data structure.
+I will use the ring buffer for the queue as it is very efficient for the FIFO ordering.

 In this repository, I will cover simple designs for the following configurations:
 - A ring buffer MPMC lock-free queue with ticket-based synchronization satisfying only the **logical FIFO**,